Home Equity Lines of Credit (HELOCs)

 Get a competitive personal loan rate, with potential same-day funding upon approval.

-HELOC Terms: All HELOC applications are subject to program eligibility, underwriting, and collateral requirements and approval, including credit approval.
+All HELOC applications are subject to program eligibility, underwriting, and collateral requirements and approval, including credit approval.
 Collateral property must be in AL, AZ, CA, CO, FL, NM, or TX.
-Property insurance required, including flood insurance where applicable.
-Certain property types are not eligible collateral.
 HELOCs have a 1-year draw period, which we may renew annually up to a maximum of 10 years.
 During the draw period you will be required to make monthly payments of accrued interest, plus any principal balance in excess of the credit limit, with a minimum payment of $75.
 CHOOSING TO REPAY ONLY ACCRUED INTEREST DURING THE DRAW PERIOD MAY CAUSE YOUR MONTHLY PAYMENT TO INCREASE, POSSIBLY SUBSTANTIALLY, ONCE YOUR HELOC TRANSITIONS TO THE REPAYMENT PERIOD.
 Following the draw period, the length of the repayment period will depend on the amount of the then-outstanding balance.
 If your outstanding balance is less than $20,000, the repayment period will be 10 years.
 If the outstanding balance is $20,000 or greater, the repayment period will be 15 years.
 During the repayment period, the minimum monthly payment will be an amount sufficient to repay the outstanding balance over the remaining term at the APR in effect at the start of the repayment period.
 If rates subsequently increase, your minimum payments may not be sufficient to fully repay the principal that is outstanding on your line.
 If they are not, you will be required to pay the entire outstanding balance in a single balloon payment at maturity (not applicable in Texas).
 Texas HELOCs: If rates increase after the start of the repayment period, your monthly payment will increase so that the balance is fully repaid at maturity.

 Closing Costs: BBVA will pay for all closing costs on new home equity products with amounts ranging from $10,000 to $500,000.
 Credit requests for less than $10,000 or more than $500,000 shall be subject to actual closing costs incurred and permitted by law.
-To qualify for Bank-Paid Closing Costs, the borrower must complete a $10,000 draw requirement within 30 days which must remain outstanding for 90 days (not applicable in Texas).
+To qualify for Bank-Paid Closing Costs, the borrower must complete a $10,000 draw requirement within 30 days which must remain outstanding for 90 days (not applicable to Texas HELOCs due to Texas law).
 Bank-paid closing costs are subject to recoupment from borrower(s) if loan is paid off within 2 years (not applicable in Texas).
-Closing costs vary by state and typically range from $675 on a $10,000 credit line to $11,114 on a $1,000,000 credit line.
+Closing costs vary by state and typically range from $675 on a $10,000 credit line to $11,114 on a$1,000,000 credit line.
 Texas closing costs typically range from $935 to $7,339 depending on credit line amount.

 BBVA Checking Accounts: Checking accounts subject to approval, which may include credit approval. $25 minimum opening deposit required.